vighneshiyer/vighneshiyer.com/content/research/philosophy/04-what_is_good_academic_comparch_research.md

   - But also consider the PARLAB and ASPIRE: they had computer architects side-by-side with experts in algorithms, parallel programming, devices (photonics), programming languages / eDSLs, compilers - this is much closer to cross-stack collaboration than cross-domain (although there was some of that too)
   - Underlying everything is what type of collaboration is likely to produce the most impact.
 Cross-stack collaboration is of a different nature than cross-domain.
 In our field, I would say cross-stack is much more valuable than cross-domain.
 We have already seen how cross-domain comparch has diluted the field entirely, leaving countless useless papers in its wake.
 The actual utility / impact of such research has been nil (there are a few exceptions like Anton, but largely such high impact cross-domain work has happened in industry)

+“The heaviest penalty for declining to rule is to be ruled by someone inferior to yourself.”

+— Plato, The Republic

 ## Industry vs Academia

 - Academia is NOT 'industry-lite'